The Most Fragrant Bushes for Your Yard

 Hans | Pixabay

 Lavender is known for its small violet flowers that emit a strong floral aroma and has an herbal element similar to rosemary.
-The whole plant is fragrant and can be grown in a rock garden, pollinator garden, or edible garden.
-It is commonly used in perfumes, soaps, and lotions or in teas.
+The whole plant is fragrant and can be grown in a rock, pollinator, or edible garden.
+It is commonly used in teas, perfumes, soaps, and lotions.

 Plant type: Shrub, herb, perennial